madalina-cirstea/Introduction-to-Robotics/Matrix game/README.md

 - 3 buttons: pause button, release button, shoot button

-- buzzers for music
+- buzzers (for music)

-- LED-s
+- LED-s (for animation purposes)

-- to add if any idea comes: 7 segment displays, more joysticks
+- _To add if any idea comes and time allows: 7 segment display (displaying clock time or playing time)

 ## How to play instructions